 Prior to Gartner, Mr. Gilley worked as a product manager for nearly twenty years at a variety of companies in the greater Seattle area, specializing in modernizing B2B legacy platforms and providing support and coaching to organizations engaging in transitions from waterfall development practices to Agile and Scrum approaches.
 These companies covered such diverse markets as legal technology, electronic discovery, online marketplaces and advertising, digital research, and business process management.
-He has deep experience in the practical application of Agile principles in product design, management, and development, and is a Certified Scrum Product Owner (CSPO) and Certified Scrum Master (CSM).
+He has deep experience in the practical application of Agile principles in product design, management, and development, and has been a Certified Scrum Product Owner (CSPO) and Certified Scrum Master (CSM).
 Immediately prior to joining Gartner, he spent the past four years with K2 in Bellevue, Washington, providers of business process management software.
-While there, he acted as a product manager for inbound and outbound integrations as well as an Agile process coach for the organization as it underwent a 2-year transformation process.
+While there, he acted as a product manager for inbound and outbound integrations as well as an Agile process coach for the organization as it underwent a 2-year Agile transformation process.

 DiscoverReady, Director of Product Marketing, 2 years